 From 1907 to 1912, he had students and assistants, and among them were Le Corbusier, Walter Gropius, Jean Kramer, Adolf Meyer and Ludwig Mies van der Rohe.

-He also designed the Luzette pendant lamp and several other lamps for Siemens.
-Peter Behrens died in Berlin on 27 February 1940.
+Peter Behrens also designed the Luzette pendant lamp and several other lamps for Siemens.
+Behrens died in Berlin, 27 February 1940.

 Publicity Text from the 1930s – translated from German